Properadic coformality of spheres: Introduction

 \section{Introduction}

-The notions of formality and coformality originate from rational homotopy theory, which studies the classification of spaces up to rational homotopy equivalences.
-Two simply connected spaces $X$ and $Y$ have the same rational homotopy type if there exists a zigzag of quasi-isomorphisms relating their cochain algebras.
-Two seminal papers on the subject, \cite{Sul77} and \cite{quillen1969rational}, study the rational homotopy type of a given simply connected topological space $X$ through the approach of minimal models, where one associates to a space $X$ a minimal model, that is, \begin{itemize} \item[$\centerdot$] a differential graded (dg) commutative algebra $S_X$, in Sullivan's approach, \item[$\centerdot$] a dg Lie algebra $\lambda_X$, in Quillen's approach, \end{itemize} such that $X$ and $Y$ have the same rational homotopy type if and only if their minimal models are isomorphic.
-The space $X$ is then called \emph{formal} if there is a quasi-isomorphism of dg commutative algebras $\mathcal{S}_X \simeq H^* (X; \mathbb{Q})$, and \emph{coformal} if there is a quasi-isomorphism of dg Lie algebras $\lambda_X \simeq \pi_*(X) \otimes \mathbb{Q}$.
-For a formal (resp. coformal) space, the rational homotopy type can already be recovered from its cohomology ring (resp. rational homotopy groups), without explicitly constructing minimal models.
-The approaches of Sullivan and Quillen are Koszul dual to each other and consequently so are the notions of formality and coformality \cite{berglund2014koszul}.
-Formality or coformality of a given space can often be deduced from the existence of suitable geometric structures; for example, any compact K\"ahler manifold is formal \cite{DGMS75}.
+The notions of formality and coformality originate from rational homotopy theory, which studies spaces up to rational homotopy equivalence.
+Two seminal papers on the subject, \cite{Sul77} and \cite{quillen1969rational}, study the rational homotopy type of a given simply connected topological space $X$ through the approach of minimal models, where one associates a minimal model to $X$, that is, \begin{enumerate} \item a differential graded (dg) commutative algebra $S_X$, in Sullivan's approach, \item a dg Lie algebra $\lambda_X$, in Quillen's approach, \end{enumerate} such that two such spaces have the same rational homotopy type if and only if their minimal models are isomorphic, in either approach.
+The space $X$ is then called \emph{formal} if there is a quasi-isomorphism of dg commutative algebras $S_X \simeq H^* (X; \mathbb{Q})$, and \emph{coformal} if there is a quasi-isomorphism of dg Lie algebras $\lambda_X \simeq \pi_*(X) \otimes \mathbb{Q}$.
+These conditions imply that the rational homotopy type of $X$ is determined by its cohomology ring together with the cup product, when $X$ is formal, or by its rational homotopy groups together with the Whitehead bracket, when $X$ is coformal.
+There is a formulation of Koszul duality such that these two phenomena, formality and coformality, become dual notions \cite{berglund2014koszul}.
+The existence of suitable geometric structures sometimes constrains a space to be formal and/or coformal; a classical example is the fact that any compact K\"ahler manifold is formal \cite{DGMS75}.

-By \cite{Sal17}, formality of a simply connected topological space $X$ is equivalent to formality of its dg algebra of singular cochains $C^*(X, \QQ)$ with the cup product, while coformality is equivalent to formality of the $A_\infty$-algebra $C_*(\Omega X,\QQ)$ of chains in its based loop space, with multiplication induced by concatenation of loops.
-Thus, both formality and coformality can be understood as special cases of formality of algebraic structures.
+One can phrase both notions, formality and coformality, in terms of the formality of $A_\infty$-algebras, that is, formality of a homotopy operadic algebra structure.
+Let us recall that more general framework, referring to \cite[Section~2]{Kaledin} for precise statements.
+We fix a commutative ring $R$ and consider a morphism of operads of the form